Tomb of Rabbi Shimon bar Yochai: Annual pilgrimage

-According to a modern Kabbalistic tradition, a pilgrimage is made to the tomb on Lag baOmer to mark either Rabbi Shimon bar Yochai's "Yom Hillula" or the anniversary of his death.
+According to a modern Kabbalistic tradition, a pilgrimage is made to the tomb on Lag baOmer to mark either the Hillula of Rabbi Shimon bar Yochai or the anniversary of his death.
 The highlight of the event is the lighting of a bonfire at night on the roof of the tomb, after which joyous dancing begins.
-Various government bodies invest considerable sums of money and manpower resources to maintaining order and ensure the flow of traffic to the site.
+Various government bodies invest considerable sums of money and manpower resources to maintain order and ensure the flow of traffic to the site.

-In 1949, Rabbi Moshe-Zvi Neria organized a mass pilgrimage to the tomb following the Israeli victory in the 1948 Arab–Israeli War.
+In 1949, Moshe-Zvi Neria organized a mass pilgrimage to the tomb following the Israeli victory in the 1948 Arab–Israeli War.
 This became the basis for an annual pilgrimage on 7 Adar, in addition to Lag BaOmer.

 Bonfires

-At the tomb of Rabbi Shimon, the honour of lighting the main bonfire traditionally goes to the Rebbes of the Boyaner dynasty.
-This privilege was purchased by Rabbi Avrohom Yaakov Friedman, the first Sadigura Rebbe, from the Sephardi guardians of Meron and Safed.
-The Sadigura Rebbe bequeathed this honor to his eldest son, Rabbi Yitzchok Friedman, the first Boyaner Rebbe, and his progeny.
-The first hadlakah (lighting) is attended by hundreds of thousands of people annually; in 2001, the crowd was estimated at 300,000.
+At the tomb of Rabbi Shimon, the honour of lighting the main bonfire traditionally goes to the Boyaner rebbes.
+This privilege was purchased by Avrohom Yaakov Friedman, the first Sadigura rebbe, from the Sephardi guardians of Meron and Safed.
+The Sadigura Rebbe bequeathed this honor to his eldest son, Yitzchok Friedman, the first Boyaner rebbe, and his progeny.
+The first hadlaka (lighting) is attended by hundreds of thousands of people annually; in 2001, the crowd was estimated at 300,000.